 In this, we have at least a two-fold question.
 First: "Tell us, when shall these things be?"
 What things?
 Jesus had told them "there shall not be left here one stone upon another, that shall not be thrown down."
 He was speaking of the destruction of the temple and its buildings.
 Indeed, we know he was referring to the siege and destruction of Jerusalem which was to happen in 70 A. D., just about thirty-seven years in the future.
 So, we know he was answering the second part of their question in the rest of chapter 24.
 Secondly: "and what shall be the sign of thy coming, and of the end of the world?"
 The word world comes from the Greek word aion which could have been translated age.
-That is what all of us are looking forward to now - the end of this age.
-Part of Jesus' words in Matthew 24 is an answer to this question.
+That is what all of us are looking for

-Now we ask?
-Who were Peter, Andrew, James, and John?
-They were Jews.
-They were apostles - having been placed in the church by Jesus during his earthly ministry.
+Peter, Andrew, James and John were apostles - having been placed in the church by Jesus during his earthly ministry.
 (Mat.
 10:2-4; Mk.
 3:13-19; and Luke 6:12-16).
 In what capacity did Jesus speak these things to them?
 As Jews?
 Or as apostles in the Lord's church?

 Why does it matter?
 We need to answer this question to get a proper understanding of Matthew 24.
-If we say he speaks to them as Jews - we have a dilemma, because Jesus told them in verse 9 " . . . ye shall be hated of all nations for my name's sake."
+If we say he speaks to them as Jews - we have a dilemma, because Jesus told them in verse 9 ". . . ye shall be hated of all nations for my name's sake."
 While it is most certainly true that the Jews have been hated of all nations, it is not true that they have been hated for Jesus' sake.
 As apostles?
-In what capacity - simply as men who would soon die.
-All the apostles, except John are reputed to have been martyred in the first century.
+In what capacity - simply as men who would soon die?
+History tells us that all the apostles, except John were martyred in the first century.
 Did they see his coming and the end of the age?
 The writer contends they saw neither.

 He spoke to them as representatives of the Lord's church - which should be hated of all nations for His name's sake.

-Jesus also told these men "... this gospel of the kingdom shall be preached in all the world for a witness unto all nations; and then shall the end come."
+Jesus also told these men ". . . this gospel of the kingdom shall be preached in all the world for a witness unto all nations; and then shall the end come."
 He also told them this: "When ye therefore shall see the abomination of desolation, spoken of by Daniel the prophet, stand in the holy place, (whoso readeth, let him understand;) then let them which be in Judaea flee into the mountains:" (Verses 15-16).
 What did he mean?
 They would see the abomination of desolation, spoken of by Daniel the prophet . . ."
 Comparing scripture with scripture, we know the abomination of desolation is the man of sin - or the anti-Christ.

 Thinking on this, the writer's mind was directed to 2nd Thessalonians 2.
 In that chapter, the Apostle Paul was comforting the Thessalonians - showing them that they were wrong to think they were then in the Day of Christ.
-He went on to show them how they would know.
+He went on to show them how they would know they actually were in the Day of Christ.
 Let's read part of that chapter in connection with this: